 Antonio Cromartie Contract Information:

-Released by the Jets in March of 2014.
+Signed with the Cardinals in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Antonio Cromartie – simply subscribe now.